 · Electrolyte capsules (Electrolyte Replacement Capsules by PURE Sports Nutrition), protein powder (Prime Whey Isolate by LushProtein) and magnesium 500mg.

 To make sure I don’t dehydrate my body, I take electrolyte capsules before and after any surf, kite or snowboard session.
 And to speed up the recovery of my muscles, I’ll also have protein and magnesium after.

 Mr. G’s friend, Georg, introduced both of us to the benefits of using magnesium after prolonged exercise.

 Tell me what you think.
 Connect with me on Facebook, Twitter or Instagram and let me know: Do we have a mutual favorite?
 Care to share a different way of using any of these resources?
 And if you could recommend one app, book, course, website, etc. in any of these categories, what would it be?

-Look for the books that shape my everyday life Read 100 Business-Related Books.
+Look for the books that shape my (professional) life Read 100 Books Related to My Projects.